paritytrading/parity/libraries/match/README.md

 # Parity Matching Engine

-Parity Matching Engine is the matching engine used by the trading system.
+Parity Matching Engine implements the matching algorithm used by the trading system.

 ## Dependencies